-At Michigan Tech, more than a third of undergraduate students live on campus (including all first-year students).
-Our lively residential campus is among the safest in Michigan and offers four on-campus housing options ranging from traditional residence halls to apartment-style living.
+More than a third of Tech undergraduate students live on campus (including all first-year students).
+Our lively residential campus is the safest public college in Michigan and offers four on-campus housing options ranging from traditional residence halls to apartment-style living.

 Our on-campus dining options include residential dining halls, coffee shops, and other eateries.
 Students can use their dining plans or pay per visit at any of our on-campus dining locations.

 Your residence hall is way more than just a place to crash.
 It's where you'll make great new friends and create some of your most memorable Michigan Tech experiences.
 Whether you prefer a bustling environment or a more cozy, old-fashioned vibe, you're sure to find a spot that fits your unique personality.

 Get to know your housing options at Michigan Tech.
 Our three residence halls—Douglass Houghton Hall, McNair Hall, and Wadsworth Hall—each have their own style, personality, and individual "houses" geared toward helping students develop community.
 Hillside Place offers apartment-style living to transfer students, second-year students or higher, students age 21 and older, and international students.

 Food is brain power.
 And you'll need a lot of that at Tech.
 Our meal plan provides unlimited access to all three residential dining halls.
 There is no limit to the number of times you may enter a dining hall to eat a meal or stop in for a snack or drink.
 If you have a class, lab, or work schedule conflict, arrangements can be made to pick up a meal at a dining hall.
 In addition to unlimited meals, each plan offers a number of Dining Dollars and guest passes each semester.